truenas/documentation/content/en/hub/initial-setup/networking/lagg.md

 Set **Type** to *Link Aggregation*

 Enter a name for the interface.
-The name must use the format, *laggX*, *vlanX*, or *bridgeX* where *X* is a number representing a non-parent interface.
+The name must use the format, *laggX*, *vlanX*, or *bridgeX*, where *X* is a number representing a non-parent interface.
 It is also recommended to add any notes or reminders about this particular LAGG in the **Description**.

 Under LAGG Settings, set the **Lagg Protocol** to configure the interface ports to match your networking needs:

-+ *LACP*: The most commonly used LAGG protocol.
++ *LACP* : The most commonly used LAGG protocol.
 Link Aggregation Control Protocol (LACP) is one element of [IEEE specification 802.3ad](https://www.ieee802.org/3/hssg/public/apr07/frazier_01_0407.pdf).
 In LACP mode, negotiation is performed with the network switch to form a group of ports that are all active at the same time.
 Your network switch must support LACP for this option to function.

-+ *Failover*: Failover causes traffic to be sent through the primary interface of the group.
++ *Failover* : Failover causes traffic to be sent through the primary interface of the group.
 If the primary interface fails, traffic diverts to the next available interface in the LAGG.

-+ *Load Balance*: Load Balance accepts inbound traffic on any port of the LAGG group and then balances the outgoing traffic on the active ports in the LAGG group.
++ *Load Balance* : Load Balance accepts inbound traffic on any port of the LAGG group and then balances the outgoing traffic on the active ports in the LAGG group.
 It is a static setup that does not monitor the link state nor does it negotiate with the switch.

-+ *RoundRobin*: Round robin accepts inbound traffic on any port of the LAGG group and sends outbound traffic using a round robin scheduling algorithm.
++ *RoundRobin* : Round robin accepts inbound traffic on any port of the LAGG group and sends outbound traffic using a round robin scheduling algorithm.
 Traffic is sent out in sequence using each LAGG interface in turn.

-+ *None*: This mode disables traffic on the LAGG interface without disabling the LAGG interface.
++ *None* : This mode disables traffic on the LAGG interface without disabling the LAGG interface.

 Next, select the interfaces to add to the LAGG.